UModeler/UModeler.github.io/_sources/drawingtools.txt

 .. tip::

-   | 1.
-Pressing ``SPACE`` confirms the current action.
+ 1. Pressing ``SPACE`` confirms the current action.
 On the other hand ``ESC`` cancels it.
-   | 2.
-You can adjust a shape by chaning the properties before confirming.
+ 2. You can adjust a shape by chaning the properties before confirming.
+ 3. The mouse cursor will be snapped to a vertex, a center of edge, a center of polygon etc when the cursor gets close enough to them.

 Line Tool
 ==========

-You can draw edges on a surface or on a floor in a row.
-The mouse cursor will be snapped to a vertex, a center of edge, a center of polygon etc when the cursor gets close enough to them.
+You can draw edges on a surface or on a floor in a row to sketch or cut a polygon

 Steps
 -------